vikas-kundu/AstraTracker/README.md

     • Navigate to the directory by: cd AstraTracker
     • Then run: chmod +x dependencies.sh && ./dependencies.sh
     • Enter the password when prompted!

-For Windows choose the script: AstraTracker.py

-For Linux choose the script: astra.py